microwavekonijn/census-index/README.md

 # Census Index

-This project contains a series of json object that describe the collections of Census.
+This project contains a series of json objects that describe the collections of Census.

 ## Usage